The Grouparoo Blog

 The Problems with “Push” and Events

-We have conducted interviews with over 70 digital marketing teams of all sizes throughout the United States.
+We have conducted interviews with over 70 marketing teams of all sizes throughout the world.
 What follows is a synthesis of some of the common problems they face with their current marketing tools.

-One of the most telling critiques of event-based SaaS marketing tools was the fact that marketing teams are /actively/ pruning the events they are sending to control costs.
-Tools like Segment work best when you can build a robust profile of your customer’s activity, but Segment charges you more when you store more data!
-Segment essentially holds their functionality hostage as you gain more users and they produce more events.
-More than one marketer lamented the choice to stop sending a specific interaction a few months ago because they have a new campaign that would be a great fit for those users who used to be modeled but hose events, but they just didn’t have the money to send everything.
+One of the most telling critiques of event-based SaaS marketing tools is the fact that marketing teams are /actively/ pruning the events they are sending to control costs.
+Tools like Segment work best when you can build a robust profile of your customers' activity, but Segment charges you more when you store more data!
+Segment essentially holds their functionality hostage as you gain more users who in turn produce more events.
+Countless marketers lamented pain of having to decide which events to keep tracking versus which to stop tracking.
+Inevitably, a new campaign idea would hit them a few months later that would need the event that they stopped tracking.
+These teams and marketers just didn’t have the money to keep sending every event.
 This takes us to the Stale Data problem.

 When using only events to model your customers, there’s a huge lag time between when you start capturing that data and when you can use it.
 For example, say you want to run a campaign targeting customers who haven’t purchased in 6 months.
 If you start sending